bhooomisharma2006-byte/Sales_Dashboard/README.md

 - **Snacks & Beverages** dominate sales, suggesting strong consumer demand in quick‑consumption categories.
 - **Small outlets** make up over half of the network but may have lower per‑store revenue potential.
-- **Year‑over‑year growth** is visible in most categories, but some (e.g., Dairy, Frozen) show stagnation.
+- **Year‑over‑year growth** is visible in most categories, but some (e.g., Dairy, instant food) show stagnation.
 - **Top cities** like Hydrabad and Bangluru contribute a significant share of revenue, indicating potential for targeted marketing.